Eagle Lake Fishing Information

 A 3 to 4 pounder hasn't been uncommon in fall/winter for years either.
 We have photos online to prove that point.
 But the bigger fish meat quality isn't nearly as good as the smaller 2 to 3 pounders.
-I would rather see folks catch limits of 2 to 3 lb fish than to spend a weekend and catch 1 or none.
+I would rather see folks catch limits of 2 to 3 lb fish than to spend a weekend or two weeks and catch 1 or none.
 I think this lake has some serious problems.
 I know there are a lot of unhappy anglers.
 We had to learn from last years nasty conditions.
 Trout stay in warmer water if there isn't an ample supply of dissolved oxygen where it is cooler.
 Red shows up in green water better than any other historically good color on this lake.
 But still, working for our limits as opposed to catching and releasing and having a ball.
 Hopefully things will change for fall.